-MATH 207 Matrix and Vector Algebra with Applications 2(2-0)
+MATH 207 Matrix and Vector Algebra with Applications

-Systems of equations, matrix representation of systems, solution of systems, inverses, determinants, and Cramer's Rule.
-Vectors, scalar and cross-products, applications to twoand three- dimensional geometry.
-Prerequisite: MATH 124 or equivalent.
-Corequisite: Majors and minors should take this course concurrently with MATH 224 or MATH 325.
+Systems of equations, matrix representation of systems, solution of systems, inverses, determinants, elgenvalues and elgenvectors.
+Vectors, scalar and cross-products, applications to two- and three- dimensional geometry.
+Prerequisite: MATH 124, but MATH 126 is strongly recommended.
+Corequisite: Math majors and minors should take this course concurrently with MATH 224 or MATH 325.
 (F,S)